Extractive Waste

 US House Introduces Responsible Containment Reauthorization Act (H.R.
 7811)

-The US House introduced H.R.
-7811 to extend the operational life of the Mesa County uranium mill tailings disposal site by removing its 2031 sunset date.
-This shift toward capacity-based authorization provides long-term regulatory certainty for radioactive waste management and regional environmental remediation projects.
+The US House introduced legislation to extend the operational life of the Mesa County uranium mill tailings disposal site by removing its 2031 sunset date.
+Transitioning to capacity-based authorization ensures long-term regulatory certainty for radioactive waste management and supports ongoing regional environmental remediation efforts.

 govinfo.govUnited StatesUnited States